kstain/pandora/README.md

 If not, please refer to [this](https://medium.com/boot2docker-lightweight-linux-for-docker/boot2docker-together-with-virtualbox-guest-additions-da1e3ab2465c) site.

-___NOTE: Any thing you do in the container will NOT be saved automatically considering sync of environment among all group members.___ If you must do some customization, remember to commit it using [this](http://docs.docker.com/reference/commandline/cli/#commit)
+___NOTE: Anything you do in the container will NOT be saved automatically considering sync of environment among all group members.___ If you must do some customization, remember to commit it using [this](http://docs.docker.com/reference/commandline/cli/#commit)

 ```
 [docker commit [OPTIONS] CONTAINER [REPOSITORY[:TAG]]]